Mplumacher1/Customer-Behavior-Analysis/README.md

 Young	|Regular	|0.2974|	9620.1100|
 Young|Silver|	0.3015|	9640.5249|

+Middle-aged customers seem to have slightly higher average spending across all membership tiers compared to young customers.
+There's a variation in spending across different membership tiers within each age group.
+For instance, Gold members generally spend more on average compared to Regular or Silver members within the same age group.
+The average spending within each age group doesn't vary significantly across different membership tiers.
+This indicates that while membership tiers do influence spending to some extent, age might be a stronger determinant of spending habits.

 - What is the effectiveness of promotions in terms of increasing purchase frequency and amount?
 ```sql
 SELECT promotion_usage, purchase_freq, purchase_amount